mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 image: /public/progress.png
 ---

 Many of our apps do heavy work on background threads like networking or data processing.
 We usually want to display progress or the activity indicator of the ongoing work.
-This week we will learn how to use *ProgressView* to present both indefinite and finite progress in SwiftUI.
+This week we will learn how to use *ProgressView* to present both indefinite and definite progress in SwiftUI.

 #### Indefinite progress
 All you need to do to display indefinite progress is to place *ProgressView* anywhere in your layout.
 Let's try to do that in a simple example.